 Administrative role supporting the Director and Deputy Director for Apostolic Life

-John provides: information on strategic stewardship initiatives, information and awareness of the Parish Giving Scheme; assistance with resources and signing-up for PGS; information and awareness of contactless giving as a future replacement for cash giving and information and awareness of legacy giving.
-John also operates a help-line for PCC members to answer questions on finance, governance and stewardship.
+Sarah provides: information on strategic stewardship initiatives, information and awareness of the Parish Giving Scheme; assistance with resources and signing-up for PGS; information and awareness of contactless giving as a future replacement for cash giving and information and awareness of legacy giving.
+Sarah also operates a help-line for PCC members to answer questions on finance, governance and stewardship.

 Diocesan Director of Ordinands (DDO)